-The Governor has emphasized the need for robust Continuity of Operations Plans (COOP) within state government.
-A well-developed COOP is essential to providing uninterrupted services during a time of emergency.
-Hurricane Irene provided an example of how Vermont is not immune to emergency or crisis situations.
-The CAO maintains a COOP to address emergencies through use of an "all hazards" approach, the development of which has benefited from collaboration with the Vermont Department of Public Safety, Division of Emergency Management.
+In the current environment of the international COVID-19 pandemic, the need for a robust Continuity of Operations Plan (COOP) within state government is essential.
+A well-developed COOP is crucial to providing uninterrupted services during a time of emergency.
+COVID-19 provides an example of how Vermont is not immune to an emergency or crisis situation.
+The Court Administrator's Office maintains a COOP to address emergencies through the use of an "all hazards" approach, the development of which has benefited from collaboration with the Vermont Department of Buildings and General Services and the Department of Public Safety, Division of Emergency Management.